lemon-gith/imperial-thesis-template-typst/layout/thesis_template.typ

   // --- set formatting configs ---

   // Reference first-level headings as "chapters"
-  // TODO: fix this for ic template show ref: it => {
+  // TODO: check this for ic template show ref: it => {
     let el = it.element
     if el != none and el.func() == heading and el.level == 1 {